Raj Kundra: Super Fight League

 Kundra and Bollywood star Sanjay Dutt launched India's first professional mixed martial arts fighting league, the Super Fight League, on 16 January 2012.

 Awards and honours

 Kundra was awarded the Champions of Change Award in 2019, for his involvement with Swachh Bharat Mission.
 The award was conferred by former President of India Pranab Mukherjee at Vigyan Bhavan New Delhi on 20 January 2020.

+Controversy

+Kundra was arrested in July 2021 on charges of producing pornographic content.
+He was booked under the Indian Penal Code (IPC), the Information Technology Act, 2000 and the Indecent Representation of Women (Prevention) Act.
+He was granted bail in September 2021 by a metropolitan magistrate's court.
+On 3 November 2023, a film on the controversy titled UT 69 was released.
+Kundra himself played the lead role and presented experiences of his days in prison.

+The Enforcement Directorate attached his properties worth 97 crores in Bitcoin investment fraud case which was alleged to be a ponzi scheme.

+In August 2025, Mumbai police have filed a case against Shilpa Shetty and her husband Raj Kundra for reportedly stealing ₹60.4 crore from a businessman in a loan-cum-investment deal in their old company (now defunct), Best Deal TV Private Limited.